kamal1latiyal/JP-Morgan-virtual-Internship-file/README.md

+# JPM-virtual-internship-tasks
-This repository contains, entire project file of JP Morgan Software engineering Virtual Experience Internship along with the final patch file in ZIP format by using REPL plateform.You can use it as a normal file as well.
+This repository contains, entire project file of JP Morgan Software engineering Virtual Experience Internship along with the final patch file.
 Feel free to use it in case you're stuck at any point.